About the Sci-Ed Fellowship

 Feedback from current and past Fellows:

-The 9 month long Sci-Ed Program is and will be the most valuable professional development experience for me because it actually helped me to become more of the teacher I want to be. - 2013 Fellow
+The Sci-Ed Program is and will be the most valuable professional development experience for me because it actually helped me to become more of the teacher I want to be. - 2013 Fellow

-Typical professional development give top-down information.
+Typical professional development gives top-down information.
 The Sci-Ed Fellowship gives horizontal support. - 2013 Fellow

 I really appreciate that I'm learning democratic science teaching methods by directly applying them right now in my classroom. - 2013 Fellow